OfficeDev/office-js-docs-pr/docs/design/built-in-button-integration.md

 > This article assumes that you're familiar with the article [Basic concepts for add-in commands](add-in-commands.md).
 Please review it if you haven't done so recently.

 > [!IMPORTANT]
->
-> - The add-in feature and markup described in this article is *only available in PowerPoint on the web, on Windows, and on Mac*.
+> The add-in feature described in this article is only available in **PowerPoint** on the web, on Windows, and on Mac.
-> - The markup described in this article only works on platforms that support requirement set **AddinCommands 1.3**.
-See the later section [Behavior on unsupported platforms](#behavior-on-unsupported-platforms).

 ## Insert a built-in control group into a custom tab